 2 Contact the CED Summer Programs Office to cancel your on-campus housing agreement by this date and you will receive a full refund of the housing fee, minus a $200.00 cancellation fee.

-4 Contact the Summer Programs Office to withdraw from the program by this date and you will receive a refund of all Summer Sessions fees, minus a Withdrawal Processing Fee.
+4 Contact the CED Summer Programs Office to withdraw from the program by this date and you will receive a refund of all Summer Sessions fees, minus a Withdrawal Processing Fee.

 embARC 2020 Tuition and Fees*

 |Student Profile||Tuition and Fees||Housing||Total|

-*International students must enroll in the program for five units in order to qualify for a student visa.
-Included in the total cost is a $300 international service fee for Berkeley Summer Sessions to process the visa.
+International students must enroll in the program for five units in order to qualify for a student visa.
+Included in the total cost is a $330 international service fee.

 In addition, a $50 application fee must accompany each application.